-Top 10 Best Computers for Photo Editing 2017
+Top 10 Best Computers for Photo Editing 2018

 Finding the right photo editing PC is all about knowing how much you’re willing to spend and exactly what your needs are.
 The good news is that just about any computer can edit photos decently.
 However, if you’re looking for a nice machine, something that’s a pleasure to work on, what you’ll want is to consider just how much speed and quality you need.
 All of the computers on this list are great for basic photo tasks like adjusting brightness and contrast, and cropping.
 However, once you head into the realm of RAW photographs, large projects with 100s of stills, and huge image processing tasks, it would be ill-advised to get a PC that can merely “technically” do it.
 No one wants to spend hours waiting for photos to export.
 In general, the most important factor for photo editing is the processor; Adobe Lightroom, for instance, solely uses the processor.
 Photoshop, fortunately, is able to take advantage of the graphics card.
 RAM is the factor hovering over both of these; Adobe recommends 8GB of RAM for both of these programs.
 And of course, the hard drive plays a role in the overall speed of the computer as well.
 It’s a lot to keep in mind, but our list is simple.

 Here are the top 10 best computers for photo editing from lowest to highest price.
 Keep an eye out for the Editor’s Choice.
-This is the PC that offers the most bang for one’s buck given basic (but non-professional level) photography editing tasks.
+This is the PC that offers the most bang for one’s buck for photography editing tasks.

-Buy the Lenovo ThinkCentre M700 here.
+Buy the Acer Aspire Desktop here.

 Pros: